racerretrocoder/Flightgear-F-22A-Raptor/README.md

 ### Example:

 Say you stored your airplane in `home/Documents/(CustomAircraftFolder)/F-22`.
-Add the `CustomAircraftFolder` to `Additional aircraft folders` in FlightGear.
+Now add the `CustomAircraftFolder` to `Additional aircraft folders` in FlightGear.

 Bam!
 You just achieved air superiority.